v4r-tuwien/grasping_pipeline/docs/source/run_new_pose_estimator.rst

 To make a new pose estimation model compatible with the grasping pipeline you will need to create a ROS Wrapper for the model (we might provide a template for this in the future).

-The ROS Wrapper should expose an action server that uses the `robokudo_msgs/GenericImgProcAnnotatorAction`:
+The ROS Wrapper should expose an action server that uses the `robokudo_msgs/GenericImgProcAnnotatorAction` (`Link to repository <https://gitlab.informatik.uni-bremen.de/robokudo/robokudo_msgs>`_):

 .. code-block:: yaml